 Training to be a Black Hawk Repairer

-You'll learn to disassemble and repair engines, repair aluminum, steel and fiberglass airframes and coverings, as well as fix hydraulic, fuel and electrical systems.
+You'll learn to disassemble and repair engines; repair aluminum, steel, and fiberglass airframes and coverings; and fix hydraulic, fuel, and electrical systems.

 Qualifying as MOS 15T